MP Estate Planning UK

 What key information must trustees gather before using the TRS?

-Prepare the trust name, creation date and confirmation it is an express trust.
-Collect the lead trustee’s contact details, nationality and residence, plus settlor, trustee, protector and beneficiary details.
-If the trust holds UK land, have the property information ready.
-For taxable trusts, list money, shares, business interests and other assets.
+Prepare the trust name (as stated in the trust deed), the date the trust was created and confirmation it is an express trust.
+Collect the lead trustee’s full name, date of birth, National Insurance number, address, nationality and country of residence.
+You also need equivalent details for all settlors, trustees and beneficiaries.
+If the trust holds UK property, have addresses, title numbers and estimated values ready.
+For taxable trusts, list all assets including money, shares, business interests and other investments with their values.

 What lead trustee details does HMRC expect on the TRS?

-HMRC wants the lead trustee’s full name, address, date of birth, nationality, country of residence and contact information.
-Where available, include the National Insurance number.
-Accuracy here matters because this person represents the trust for correspondence and claiming.
+HMRC requires the lead trustee’s full legal name, residential address, date of birth, nationality, country of residence and contact information (telephone number and email).
+Where available, include the National Insurance number — this is used for identity matching.
+Accuracy is essential because the lead trustee becomes the trust’s main point of contact with HMRC for all correspondence.

 How do we set up Government Gateway access for the TRS?

-Create a Government Gateway account on GOV.UK and choose “organisation” when acting for a trust.
-Keep your sign-in details and two-factor security codes safe to avoid lockouts.
-An agent can act on your behalf, but the gateway setup must be correct for trust access.
+Create a Government Gateway account on GOV.UK and choose “organisation” when acting for a trust — even though a trust is a legal arrangement rather than a separate legal entity, HMRC’s system requires this account type.
+Keep your 12-digit Gateway ID, sign-in details and two-factor security codes safe to avoid lockouts.
+An agent can act on your behalf, but the gateway setup must be correct for trust access to work properly.

 Why choose an “organisation” account when acting for a trust?